Lesson 1 of 5

 Portfolio-Level Caps

-Beyond per-position limits, cap your total committed capital across all open CSPs at 60-80% of the portfolio.
-The remaining 20-40% stays in cash or short-term treasuries as a reserve.
-This reserve is your ammunition during sell-offs -- the margin of safety that lets you sell puts at panic-level premiums while others are forced to liquidate.
+Beyond per-position limits, I cap my total committed capital across all open CSPs at 60-80% of the portfolio.
+The remaining 20-40% stays in cash or short-term treasuries.
+That reserve is your ammunition during sell-offs -- it's what lets you sell puts when premiums spike while everyone else is panicking and being forced to liquidate.
+This reserve is the difference between surviving a crash and being wiped out.

 1. Per-position: 2-5% max risk, 15-25% max capital commitment